dojo/cli/README.md

 }
 ```

-This configuration would automatically pass the `build-app-option: foo` to the command but can be overridden by passing the option on the command line:
+This configuration would automatically pass the `build-app-option: foo` to the command but is overridden by passing the option on the command line:

 ```shell
 $ dojo build app --build-app-option bar